 - ENGELS: Pink Christmas

-- RUSSIAN: Gelleborus, Hellebore, Christmas star, Rose Christ.
+- RUSSIAN: Gelleborus, Frost, Christmas Star, Rose Christ.

 According to legend when Christ was born, all the plants woke up from their winter sleep and then went back to sleep.
 All but the Christmas rose.
 It forgot to go back to sleep and flowered amid the snow and ice.
 Ever since then, the Christmas rose’s pure white flowers have appeared every year to announce the birth of Christ, as referred to in a Dutch hymn’: